 Brunch is no ordinary meal.
 It is an invitation to spend a Sunday morning slowly sipping coffee or champagne, overindulging on gourmet foods and savoring time with family or friends.
 You can rush through breakfast, lunch or dinner, but not brunch.
 Connecticut has many fine brunch places—restaurants, hotels and even a historic rose garden—that make Sunday brunch a meal to remember.
 Here are some of the best places to "do brunch" in Connecticut including some that serve brunch on Saturday, too.

-For a price of $19.95 as of 2018, Sunday Brunch at Mill on the River includes coffee or tea, one entrée selection, a continental brunch buffet and TWO cocktails.
-That's a pretty good deal.
+The Deluxe Sunday Brunch at Mill on the River offers brunch staples such as eggs Benedict and Belgian waffles with other hearty dishes such as seafood Newburg or beef bourguignon.
 Add in a scenic location on the shores of the Podunk River and a kid-friendly atmosphere, and it's hard to go wrong with this brunch choice the next time your family has something to celebrate.
-860-289-7929 / 888-344-4414

-Looking for one of the state's biggest, best and most popular Sunday (and Saturday) brunches?
+If you're looking for one of the state's biggest, best, and most popular Sunday (and Saturday) brunches, look no further than the Dakota Restaurant's weekend meals.
 You can be certain of two things when you plan on brunch at Dakota restaurant in Rocky Hill, Connecticut: You'll probably wait in line for a table, and you won't leave hungry.
-The all-you-can-eat brunch price is $24.95 for adults as of 2018.
-Holiday prices are higher.
-860-257-7752

-The wildly popular Sunday brunch at The Brewhouse Restaurant in South Norwalk, Connecticut, is no more.
-But, don't cry in your beer.
+The wildly popular Sunday brunch at The Brewhouse Restaurant in South Norwalk, Connecticut, is no more, but, don't cry in your beer.
 The Brewhouse's owners have revived this tradition at their new craft beer and tapas restaurant—Hub and Spoke—in Bridgeport.
-Their all-you-can-eat brunch, priced at $35 for adults as of 2018 (holiday prices may be slightly higher), features two carving stations, a raw bar, a waffle station, pastries, egg dishes, hot entrees, a Viennese table with homemade desserts and unlimited complimentary Mimosas and Bloody Marys.
-203-345-9110

 Sunday brunch at this historic inn has been elevated to a true gourmand experience since Wolfgang Puck protege Francois Kwaku-Dongo arrived on the scene.
 Expect to agonize over the acclaimed chef's a la carte menu of seasonally inspired brunch dishes, from brioche French toast with stewed apples and vanilla mascarpone to grilled Atlantic salmon.